Andy0Hu/Web-SOA/README.md

 This part is coded with `Golang`.
 We use JWT as a way for securely transmitting information between parties.

-the database used is mongoDB.
+The database used is mongoDB.

 1. Login